Amourspirit/ooodev-gui-win/README.md

 - [OOO Development Tools - Part 3: Draw & Impress](https://python-ooo-dev-tools.readthedocs.io/en/latest/odev/part3/index.html)
 - [OooDev GUI Automation for Windows](https://ooo-dev-tools-gui-win.readthedocs.io/en/latest/index.html).

+## Install Notes

+Because this extension installs python packages that require some compiling, it may, depending on what packages are not yet installed, take a few minutes to install on first startup.
+After initial install there is no delay to LibreOffice startup.

+The extension will install the packages in the user's python environment.
+If the user does not have a python environment, one will be created.
+If the LibreOffice python environment does not exist, one will be created.

+A log file can be found in the LibreOffice user directory.
+The log file is named `ooodevguiwin_install.log`.
+The log file will contain information about the installation and any errors that may have occurred.

+The LibreOffice user folder is usually located at `C:\Users\<user>\AppData\Roaming\Python\Python38\site-packages` where `<user>` is the user name.
+Also there is an environment variable `ORG_OPENOFFICE_EXTENSIONS_OOODEVGUIWIN_LOG_FILE` that can be used to find the path of the log file.

 ## Example Macro

 This example is a macro that will toggle the status bar in Writer by sending a key combination to the GUI.